 PERIPROSTHETIC FRACTURE

 Displaced periprosthetic fractures not amenable to nonoperative treatment or treatment by open reduction and internal fixation because of inability to achieve adequate fixation proximally are an indication for revision shoulder arthroplasty.
 In this scenario, we believe it best to remove the existing humeral stem and revise to a long-stem humeral component to act as an intramedullary fixation device.
-This is combined with allograft struts placed peripherally at the fracture site and fixated with cerclage cables.
-In addition to this scenario, any periprosthetic fracture in which the humeral stem is loose is an indication for revision of the humeral component via the same technique.

 Thank you for reading the excerpts from Shoulder Arthroplasty 2nd Edition for a full read please download the E-edition or check out the complete version at https://www.elsevier.com/books/shoulder-arthroplasty/edwards/978-0-323-53164-1